 Initiated in 1997, the Small Grants for Community Partnering (SGCP) program is an inherent part of Larimer County Department of Natural Resources' Open Lands Program, giving back a portion of the Help Preserve Open Spaces 1/4-cent sales tax funds directly to communities throughout Larimer County.
-Since 2008, Larimer County has awarded \$287,800 for 192 community and neighborhood projects that connect people to the land.
+Since 2008, Larimer County has awarded \$308,583 for 200 community and neighborhood projects that connect people to the land.
 The Help Preserve Open Spaces sales tax initiative was initially approved by Larimer County citizens in 1995 and extended by the citizens in 1999 and again in 2014.

-2019 GRANT CYCLE
+2020 GRANT CYCLE

-Eligible applicants may apply for project funding up to \$3,000.
+Eligible applicants may apply for a specific project request up to \$3,000.
+The program does not fund general operating requests.
 Applicants are limited to one application per grant cycle and those which have received three consecutive years of funding are not eligible to apply for one calendar year.
-Grant applications require a minimum 50% match (cash and/or in-kind) from other sources.
+Applications will need to demonstrate at least a 50% cash or in-kind match from other sources.
+All research project proposals must be discussed beforehand with the Small Grants Program Coordinator.

-NEW ONLINE APPLICATION
+2020 ONLINE APPLICATION

-In order to streamline our efforts and reduce paper, we are excited to announce a new online application for the 2019 grant cycle!
-All applications need to be received through the online form by 5:00 p.m. on Thursday, August 30, 2018.
+All applications need to be received through the online form by 5:00 p.m. on Friday, September 13, 2019.
 No mailed applications will be accepted.